 19th Century Change and Innovation

 During the 19th century, chocolate changed from a dark chocolate drink available only to the rich to the inexpensive, mass-produced, eating chocolate that we enjoy today.
-The development and growth of large plantations and markets, and the industrial revolution, and mass production techniques, led to chocolate that was inexpensive enough to be available to everyone and developed some of the names we are still familiar with today.
+The development and growth of large plantations and markets, the industrial revolution, and mass production techniques, led to chocolate that was inexpensive enough to be available to everyone and developed some of the names we are still familiar with today.

 In 1828, the Dutch chocolate maker Conrad van Houten invented a hydraulic press to make cocoa powder, and an alkanizing process was used to mellow the taste and to make the powder easier to mix with water.
 This process is now known as the “dutch process” or “dutching process”.